 If you prefer to stay away from foreign medication or believe in the all-natural method, there are other helpful tools to cope with continuous low mood that don’t involve taking any substance.
 Try the following lifestyle changes:

 - Develop a routine for activities or chores

 - Get moving: take a yoga class or go to the gym

 Something so simple as going outside for a walk with the dogs can do wonders.
 And then, there’s also therapy to consider.
 You might be surprised at how good you feel after talking or venting to a group with similar challenges.
 You might even make a friend or two from class.
 Sometimes, talking to a bunch of strangers is easier than opening up to a friend, parent, or significant other.

-Going back to our original question — can cannabis help depression — the answer is yes.
-It can help.
-It cannot cure.
-Science has proven that brains, both animal, and human, respond to cannabis.
-What’s that long word again?
-Oh yeah, endocannabinoids.
-Cannabis and mental health have more in common than ever expected, and the studies are only growing and expanding.
+Going back to our original question — can cannabis help continuous low mood — the answer is mixed.
+It can potentially help, but it cannot cure.
+Some anecdotal scientific findings have shown that brains, both animal, and human, respond to cannabis due to endocannabinoids.
+Since some believe cannabis and mental health have some things in common, the studies are growing and expanding.
 We’ve barely reached the surface.
 With access to medical cannabis expanding throughout the United States and Canada, the future looks bright.
 The future looks healthy.
 The future looks green.